 Outsourcing, Hosted Solutions and Application Service Providers

-The following information is intended to provide university employees with information and tools to properly assess, mitigate and manage risk related to outsourcing, hosted solutions and application service providers (ASP).
-To begin a project involving an outsourced, hosted or ASP solution, please review this Checklist.
+The following information is intended to provide university employees with information and tools to properly assess, mitigate and manage risk related to outsourcing, hosted solutions, software as a service, and application service providers (ASP), commonly knows as "web sites".
+To begin a project involving an outsourced, hosted, SaaS, or ASP solution, please review this Checklist.
 A vendor security review must be completed as part of this process; vendors must be able to meet current university Security Standards and a documented response must be provided.
 If University data are involved, language that protects the security and privacy of data is required in agreements and contracts; please coordinate with the Purchasing department.
 Note that sending university data off-site requires compliance with the Information Security policy #860 Information Security following the procedures for Secure File Transmission and Encryption.

 Backup and Recovery